PagerDuty/pdpyras/sphinx/source/user_guide.rst

 Typically (but not for all endpoints), the key ("wrapper name") is named after the last or second to last node of the URL's path.
 The wrapper name is a singular noun for an individual resource or plural for a collection of resources.
-As of v5.0.0, the above methods support non-conformal endpoints, i.e. where that pattern does not apply.
+As of v5.0.0, the above methods support endpoints where that pattern does not apply.
 In versions prior to v5.0.0, they may only be used on APIs that follow these conventions, and will run into ``KeyError`` when used on endpoints that do not.

 On some endpoints, however, entity wrapping is disabled, and the results for a given ``r*`` method would be the same if using the equivalent ``j*`` method.
+This is essential to avoid discarding features of the response schema.

 The configuration that this client uses to decide if entity wrapping is enabled for an endpoint or not are stored in the module variable